- the methods of deducing and deriving clinical diagnosis

 The clinician needs to take cognizance of these when attempting to make a diagnosis.
 The earlier treatment may result in incomplete or temporary arrest of the disease.
 If this is not realized, an opportunity for early and proper therapy is missed.

 The Final diagnosis is often thought to be the most accurate diagnosis.
 This is not necessarily so.
-If no investigations are done (because patient refused, absconded or died) or results are yet to be obtained or are not conclusive, the Final diagnosis is in no way definitive but have the accuracy level of an interim diagnosis.
+If no investigations are done (because patient refused, absconded or died) or results are yet to be obtained or are not conclusive, the Final diagnosis is in no way definite but have the accuracy level of an interim diagnosis.
 Yet, in the medical record, the Final diagnosis needs to be documented at the end of a care visit.
 So, in a care episode there will be a Final diagnosis for each visit.
-A time may come when the diagnosis finally becomes definite; otherwise it remains inconclusive.
+A time may come when the diagnosis finally becomes definite; otherwise it remains inconclusive even at the end of the care episode.

 Clinicians often apply the concept of Provisional and Definitive diagnosis to the primary illness only.
 Logically it should be applied to the Concurrent illness and Preexisting illness as well.